 Classical criminology is considered to be the first

-century reforms to the administration of justice and the prison system.
+is associated with early reforms to the administration of justice and the prison system.

 Associated with authors such as Cesare Beccaria